pattharock/dockerExpress/README.md

 # dockerExpress
-Creating a Docker Image a simple express application.
+Creating a Docker Image for a simple express application.